Shirakumo/radiance-tutorial/Part 1.md

 plaster/frontend.lisp
 ```

 The ASDF system definition should contain your average definition info, with some extras for Radiance's bookkeeping.
-Thus, `plaster.asd` should contain the following:
+Thus, `plaster.asd` should in the very least look like the following.

 ```common-lisp
 (in-package #:cl-user)